mmcc007/fledge/README.md

 ## Application setup

 Decide on an application ID for your app that is unique in both stores.
 For example, `com.mycompany.todo`.
 This will be used in several places to configure this CICD.
+The application ID does not have to be the same for each store but it helps keep things simple.

 If you don't already have the latest (or near latest) version of the project set up, it is recommended that you build a new project and overlay your new project with your existing